Have you received faulty work?

 In this case, it is not possible to rescind on the work and services contract, but rather to reduce the compensation paid or have the work rectified.

 What should I do to rescind on the work and services contract?

 Rescinding on a contract must be declared to the contractor.
 In general, the work must have already been delivered and there must be a defect.
 As soon as the work has been checked (as soon as possible after receipt) and the defect has been discovered, you must report it to the contractor.
-To have evidence, this should be done in writing.
+To have evidence, this should be done in writing and by registered letter.
 As a rule, you should report discernible defects within two to three days after the work has been handed over.
 In the case of a hidden defect, you should report it as soon as it is discovered.

 What happens if I report a defect too late?

-In this case, you can no longer rescind on the contract.
+In this case, you can no longer be legally enforced.
 Overall, you can assert defect rights for movable work within two years (including rescinding), and for immovable work (real estate) within five years.
 It is important that you check the work as soon as you have accepted it.
 The two- or five-year period applies to defects that were not discovered upon initial review.
 If you have discovered a defect, you cannot wait to report it within the term, but rather must do so immediately.
 In the case of intentional fraud, the term is ten years.

 How do I have to word the notice of a defect?

 The reporting of a defect is not required to take a particular form.

 We have drawn up a template to help you.